 Migrate Timescale Hypertables To Vanilla Postgres

-Timescale enhances Postgres for time-series data by introducing hypertables, which are virtual tables that automatically partition data into smaller, manageable tables called chunks, typically based on a time dimension.
-A common tool like pg_dump interacts only with the main hypertable, which is essentially an empty parent table containing metadata and pointers to its chunks.
-Since the actual data resides within these child chunk tables, a standard pg_dump captures the schema of the empty parent but fails to include the data-filled chunks.
+TimescaleDB enhances PostgreSQL for time-series data by introducing hypertables, which are virtual tables that automatically partition data into smaller, manageable tables called chunks, typically organized by time dimension.
+Standard tools such as pg_dump interact only with the main hypertable, which functions as an empty parent table containing metadata and pointers to its chunks.
+Since the actual data resides within child chunk tables, a standard pg_dump operation captures only the schema of the empty parent table while omitting the data-filled chunks.

 Solution